 \subsection{Fine-tune preparation}

-We follow the LLMs training process by generative pre-training of a language model on a diverse corpus of unlabeled text, followed by discriminative fine-tuning on specific tasks.
-For the base model, we selected llama-2-7b-chat-hf, which has been pre-trained with approximately 2 trillion tokens~\cite{touvron2023llama}.
-The fine-tuning data was collected from real-world fuzzing processes~\cite{FuzzBench}.
-We use this data to teach LLM the pattern and mutation of structured data so it is able to do modifications on a given seed to generate valuable seeds while keeping the original structure.
+We followed the LLMs training process by generative pre-training of a language model on a diverse corpus of unlabeled text, followed by discriminative fine-tuning on specific tasks~\cite{lecun2015deep}.
+The fine-tuning data were collected from real-world fuzzing processes~\cite{FuzzBench}.
+We used these data to teach LLM the pattern and mutation of structured data, enabling LLM to modify a given seed to generate valuable seeds while keeping the original structure.